 Abstract

-The aim of this study was to investigate the levels of self-compassion and self-esteem as a self-evaluation in patients with psychotic disorders, non psychotic disorders and normal people.
+This study aimed to investigate the levels of self-compassion and self-esteem as a self-evaluation in patients with psychotic disorders, non-psychotic disorders, and normal people.
 In this causal-comparative study, 60 psychotic, 60 non-psychotic patients and 140 students were selected via convenience sampling method.
-Using Rosenberg Self Esteem Scale and Self-Compassion Scale (SCS), they were compared.
-Results showed that the level of self-esteem is significant between patients with schizophrenia spectrum disorders and normal people and also between non-psychotic disorders and normal people.
-The level of self-esteem in patients with schizophrenia spectrum disorders and non-psychotic patients was lower than normal people.
+Using Rosenberg's Self-Esteem Scale and Self-Compassion Scale (SCS), they were compared.
+Results showed that the level of self-esteem significantly differs between patients with schizophrenia spectrum disorders and normal people and also between non-psychotic disorders and normal people.
+The level of self-esteem in patients with schizophrenia spectrum disorders and non-psychotic patients was lower than in healthy individuals.
 Gender differences were not significant.
-However, the interaction effects of three groups of schizophrenic patients, non-psychotic patients and healthy people and two genders (3x2) were significant.
-Based on results, the level of self-compassion in patients with schizophrenia spectrum disorders and non-psychotic patients was lower than normal people.
+However, the interaction effects of three groups of schizophrenic patients, non-psychotic patients, and healthy people, and two genders (3x2) were significant.
+Based on the results, the level of self-compassion in patients with schizophrenia spectrum disorders and non-psychotic patients was lower than in healthy people.
 Gender differences were not significant.
-However, the interaction effects of three groups of schizophrenic patients, non-psychotic patients and healthy people and two genders (3x2) were significant.
+However, the interaction effects of three groups of schizophrenic patients, non-psychotic patients, and healthy people, and two genders (3x2) were significant.
 The findings indicated that patients with schizophrenia showed low levels of self-compassion and self-esteem; therefore, it is essential to implement targeted treatment methods aimed at enhancing self-compassion and self-esteem in this population.

 Keywords